 Monday rolled around and the crew got the Big Trench dug without any trouble.

 I managed to get a few other things done that trip, but the other big event worth recounting here was that it was Daisy’s first trip to the Quompound!
 It was not her first road trip, but it was definitely her longest car ride ever.
-She did pretty well in the car.
+She did pretty well as copilot in my pickup truck with me on the way over.
 When we got there, she sniffed around a bit and explored the buildings.

 Pretty quickly though, it became clear that she didn’t like it and wanted to go home.
-All she wanted to do was hang out in the car.
+All she wanted to do was hang out in the truck.
+Poor thing.

 Eventually though, with the crazy heat and little relief from it at the property, I ended up boarding her at the Grand Canyon Pet Resort nearby in Williams.
 Tuesday morning I picked her up and we headed home.
 Part of me wanted to stay longer, but a week in the crazy heat was enough.
 We had originally hoped to get both buildings completed, at least the arches, and possibly some work on the end walls.
 When I left, it was just piles of dirt everywhere and open trenches.
 The trenches represented important progress though.
 Underground plumbing and electrical lines to the buildings aren’t pretty and photogenic, but they’re critical “under the hood” infrastructure.